 With that in mind, your company needs a centralized idea cache for every product initiative.
 You can also extend idea generation to your audience by asking for feedback or general ideas, as part of the marketing campaign.
 And here, a marketing team can help with choosing the correct channels to present the initiative and set up the flow smoothly.

 However, sifting through swathes of ideas can hinder concept development, hence the need for idea screening.
-Besides, every product idea sounds good on paper until you test it in real-life conditions.
+Besides, every product idea sounds good on paper, but very few ideas will attract the interest of investors in today's post-pandemic reality.
 A marketer’s role is to collect suggestions and inquiries and shape raw concepts, and then, a cross-functional team brainstorming session can be held.

 Normally, a product development team should have a dedicated representative from marketing.